-- Incorporate applied and behavioral research into all of its compliance initiatives. - Fund or activate compliance initiatives only pursuant to an overall strategy that establishes how the IRS will use education, outreach, partners, assistance, noninvasive compliance touches, and enforcement touches to increase compliance and how it will test the initiative, measure its success, and adjust to continuing research findings and trends. - V. The IRS Is Undertaking a Review of Its Approach to Tax Compliance and Service Delivery, But Greater Transparency and Congressional Oversight Would Improve Taxpayers' Confidence and Trust in the Tax System.
+- > Incorporate applied and behavioral research into all of its compliance initiatives. - Fund or activate compliance initiatives only pursuant to an overall strategy that establishes how the IRS will use education, outreach, partners, assistance, non-invasive compliance touches, and enforcement touches to increase compliance and how it will test the initiative, measure its success, and adjust to continuing research findings and trends.